Feature Articles: Exercise

 Stay active without succumbing to heat

-Linda Rellergert, Nutrition Specialist, St. Charles County, University of Missouri Extension
+Linda Rellergert, Nutrition and Health Education Specialist, St. Charles County, University of Missouri Extension

 Missouri’s summertime combination of high heat and dripping humidity

 can deter even the most ardent devotees of fitness and prompt them

 to seek the coolness of indoor air conditioning.
 Total hibernation